scottward/langley-basketball/README.md

 ## **Overview**

 * Fun, friendly, competitive play.
-* Open to everyone in the Fraser Valley.
+* Open to players throughout the Fraser Valley.
-* Tuesdays and Thursday mornings at 7am.
+* Tuesdays and Thursday mornings at 6:30am.

-**Experience playing basketball is recommended.**
+**Experience playing basketball is necessary.**

 ## **Location**